causal-agent/programble.github.io/_drafts/freebsd-pf-fail2ban.md

 To see it in action,
 I can tail the Fail2ban log,
-list the IPs in the `fail2ban` table, and inspect the statistics for my PF rules.
+list the addresses in the `fail2ban` table, and inspect the statistics for my PF rules.